 2.)
-If, after meeting with the Assistant Dean and Director of ODA, the student wishes to pursue further redress, the student must schedule an appointment with the Assistant Vice President (AVP) and Dean for Intercultural Engagement (CIE) by emailing CIE@oberlin.edu.
+If, after meeting with the Assistant Dean and Director of ODA, the student wishes to pursue further redress, the student must complete the ODA Appeal Form and submit it to the Assistant Vice President (AVP) and Dean for Intercultural Engagement (CIE) by emailing ODA@oberlin.edu.

 3.)
 If the student wishes to pursue further redress after meeting with the AVP and Dean for CIE, the student must schedule an appointment with the campus ADA coordinator, Rebecca Mosley.
 Mosely oversees the Oberlin College Policy on Discrimination and Harassment and will review the matter with this Policy in mind.
 Mosely will also review the case to ensure that appropriate academic adjustments or accommodations are available to our community.
 Mosley's determination will serve as the college's final determination.

 *Understand that if you have new information unavailable at the time of the original request, please submit it to the Office for Disability and Access for a re-review of your request.
 An appeal would not be appropriate in this case.